Bridge Shelter

 - From January through June this year, the Vancouver Fire Department responded to 1,134 medical/EMS calls related to homelessness

-- At least 48% of these deaths were due to overdose.
-These overdose deaths are occurring largely among people who are living in isolation, either unsheltered or in individual supportive housing:
+- 50% of these deaths were due to overdose.
+These overdose deaths occur largely among people who are living in isolation, either unsheltered or in individual supportive housing.

 While there have been overdoses and deaths in shelters, no deaths due to overdose have been reported.
 In addition to filling a much-needed gap in shelter capacity, the bridge shelter model, including on-site behavioral health services, can provide a lifesaving stepping stone for adults experiencing addiction before transitioning into safe and stable housing.